Academic Catalog

 ART 32700 Graphic Design III (LA)

 Further study of graphic design principles and their application to independent problem solving.
 Students design and create independent visual communication projects that push the boundaries of graphic design.
 Students research how graphic design is a personal, social, political, and cultural activity, and investigate production in current visual media.
 Students build an independent portfolio based on personal goals and sensibilities.
-May be repeated once for a total of Permission of instructor required.
+May be repeated once for a total of 8 credits.
+Permission of instructor required.
 Prerequisites: ART 32500.
 (IRR)

 4 Credits